Skip to main content

 According to health experts and the state’s data, complications are rare.
 Immediate complications were reported in 16 cases last year, and in a total of 15 cases between 2020-2022, the state noted in its summary of the 2023 data.

-Others, including Lynn Sutfin, spokesperson for MDHHS, see the data as medically unnecessary, burdensome and stigmatizing for those trying to get abortions.
+Others, including Lynn Sutfin, spokesperson for the state health department, said the data as medically unnecessary, burdensome and stigmatizing for those trying to get abortions.
 The new law removed the reporting “in line with most other medical procedures,” Sutfin told Bridge in an earlier story.

 How impactful was this article for you?